In the current market is it more affordable to buy an existing home than it is to purchase new or custom construction?

 To demonstrate existing versus new construction comparison, I’ve created two hypothetical options for a hypothetical buyer, these transactions are loosely based on real properties.

-Other advantages of buying existing and remodeling:
+Other advantages of buying existing and remodeling, if needed:

 The lot may have been originally cleared back in the 1970s letting the sunshine in and widening the water views.